Please use this page to search the most frequently asked questions about the Office of Clinical and Experiential Learning.

 We offer two basic types: externships in law offices and with judges.

-The Law Office Externship Program is administered by the School’s Office of Career Planning and Student Life.
-Students work in law offices in government agencies, public interest organizations, small law firms, or in-house counsel offices in corporations.
-You will earn two credits for working at the placement, while keeping a reflective journal discussing your experiences.
-You’ll also take part in an accompanying one-credit, pass-fail seminar addressing both general issues of learning from placements and, in smaller groups, discussing specific issues encountered by students whose placements are in related subject-matter areas.
+Through NYLS’s Law Office Externship Program, administered by the School’s Office of Career Planning and Student Life, students may earn credits while getting hands-on experience working in a law office—in a government agency, a public interest organization, a small law firm, or an in-house counsel office in a corporation.
+Students earn two credits for working 140 hours at their placements, while keeping a reflective journal discussing their experiences.
+They will also take part in an accompanying one-credit, pass-fail seminar addressing both general issues of learning from placements and, in smaller groups, discussing specific issues encountered by students whose placements are in related subject-matter areas (for example, the Real Estate Externship Seminar).
+Seminar topics will vary depending on the mix of placements each semester.

 What are workshops?

 Workshops are similar to externships, except that all of the students in a workshop are placed in offices handling cases in the particular field the course addresses.
-In addition, all workshops have a two-credit seminar component.
+In addition, all workshops have a two- credit, graded seminar component.
 The workshops next year will include classes in Financial Services, Immigration Practice and International Human Rights.

 What is the difference between a clinic and an externship or workshop?